aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/handling-critical-and-effort-driven-tasks/_index.md

 Microsoft Project recognized a number of different types of tasks.
 Tasks with no duration, for example, are considered milestones by default.
 Critical tasks make up the critical path, one or a series of tasks that, ultimately, determines how long a project will take.

 {{% /alert %}}

 ## **Working with Critical and Effort-Driven Tasks**
 The [Tsk](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Tsk) class exposes the IS_CRITICAL and IS_EFFORT_DRIVEN properties to handle critical and effort driven tasks.

 ### **Critical and Effort-driven Tasks Microsoft Project**
-To see whether a task is critical or effort-driven in Microsoft Project:

-1. Double-click a task in the Task Entry form.
+To see whether a task is critical or effort-driven in Microsoft Project double-click a task in the Task Entry form.

-   **An effort-driven task in Microsoft Project**
+## **An effort-driven task in Microsoft Project**

 ![handling critical and effort driven tasks in Microsoft Project](handling-critical-and-effort-driven-tasks_1.png)

 ### **Getting Critical and Effort-driven Tasks**
 The following code examples show how to get information about whether a task is critical or effort-driven.